oroinc/documentation/user/back-office/system/configuration/commerce/catalog/global-pricing.rst

      .. note:: The website level configuration has higher priority and overrides the global configuration settings.

      .. image:: /user/img/system/config_commerce/catalog/currency_on_the_front_store.png
+        :alt: Display the currency selector in the storefront

    * **Default Currency** --- The currency that is used by default to show prices in the storefront.